 Chances are, you know someone who has one of its hip and knee replacements.

 |Orsted||Renewable energy||Fredericia, Denmark||This electricity company transformed its business from fossil fuels to renewable energy.

 It has a goal to only offer green energy by 2023, which will represent a 96% emission reduction.

 How can I start a stock market investment for my child?

 The first step is to get your personalised impact investing strategy – it’s free and non-binding.
-Using our easy online tool, you pick the sustainable and socially responsible investment themes that are most important to your family, while also considering diversification and risk profile.
-Your child’s Yova strategy will be completely customised, and designed to deliver market-rate returns.
+With our online tool, you can select impact topics that are important to you and your family.
+Your child’s Yova strategy will be fully personalised, professionally diversified and designed for an attractive financial return.

 Get your free impact investing strategy here.